 The general Registration call flow in clause 4.2.2.2.2 is also used by UEs in limited service state (see TS 23.122 [22]) registering for emergency services only (referred to as Emergency Registration), see TS 23.501 [2] clause 5.16.4.

 During the initial registration the PEI is obtained from the UE.
+If the PEI is needed (e.g. for EIR check), the AMF shall retrieve the PEI when it establishes the NAS security context with a Security Mode Command during initial registration.
 The AMF operator may check the PEI with an EIR.
-The AMF passes the PEI (IMEISV) to the UDM, to the SMF and the PCF, then UDM may store this data in UDR by Nudr_SDM_Update.
+If the PEI was retrieved by the AMF (either from the UE or another AMF), AMF shall provide it to the UDM using Nudm_UECM_Registration in order to ensure that the UDM always has the latest PEI available e.g. for reporting event Change of SUPI-PEI association.
+The AMF passes the PEI (IMEISV) to the UDM, to the SMF and the PCF.
+The UDM may store this data in UDR by Nudr_SDM_Update.

 NOTE 1: The use of NSI ID in the 5GC is optional and depends on the deployment choices of the operator.